 Group names and descriptions

-- Names can be up to 73 characters long.
+- Use up to 73 characters for the names.

 - Use names that make it easy to identify the group’s purpose.

 - Use no more than 64 characters before the at sign (@) in a group email address.